SeleniumHQ/seleniumhq.github.io/docs_source_files/content/guidelines_and_recommendations/domain_specific_language.en.md

 This method completely abstracts the concepts of input fields, buttons, clicking, and even pages from your test code.
-Using this approach, all your tester has to do is call this method.
+Using this approach, all a tester has to do is call this method.
 This gives you a maintenance advantage: if the login fields ever changed, you would only ever have to change this method - not your tests.